bannerblack/SvelteKit-Tauri-Setup-Script/README.md

 ##### Soft Opinions

 - Uses `npm`
-- Installs specific SvelteKit add-ons from the official CLI tool
+- Installs specific SvelteKit add-ons from the official CLI tool (see below for list)
-- python required to run script
+- Python required to run script

 ## How to Use